 There may also be specific challenges in mental health diagnosis and treatment because of different cultural understandings of mental health, the role of family and religion.
 In some cultures the stigma of mental health is even greater than it is in the culture at large.

 Therapy is not one size fits all, but you can find a therapist who is sensitive to cultural diversity and difference and/or familiar with the client's ethnic background and language.
-You can look for a therapist who speaks your language using the welldoing directory.
+You can look for a therapist who speaks your language using the welldoing.org directory; you can also use our questionnaire to filter by BAME and LGBTQ+ affirmative therapists.
 The therapist will know when to generalise and when to individualise, to help you work out if your feelings are related to issues around your cultural identity or a different, underlying problem.

 Last updated 27 July 2016